Biography

 Daniel Kunin*, Aran Nayebi*, Javier Sagastuy-Brena*, Surya Ganguli, Jonathan M. Bloom, Daniel L.K.
 Yamins.
 Two Routes to Scalable Credit Assignment without Weight Symmetry.
 ICML 2020. [paper] [code]

 Daniel Kunin*, Jonathan M. Bloom*, Aleksandrina Goeva, Cotton Seed.
 Loss Landscapes of Regularized Linear Autoencoders.
-ICML 2019. [paper] [code] [talk] [blog]
+Oral ICML 2019. [paper] [code] [talk] [blog]

 Teaching